MihaiHng/Cyfrin-Security/7-boss-bridge-audit/audit-data/report.md

 ### [H-2] Calling `depositTokensToL2` from the Vault contract to the Vault contract allows infinite minting of unbacked tokens

-`depositTokensToL2` function allows the caller to specify the `from` address, from which tokens are taken.
+**Description:** `depositTokensToL2` function allows the caller to specify the `from` address, from which tokens are taken.

-Because the vault grants infinite approval to the bridge already (as can be seen in the contract's constructor), it's possible for an attacker to call the `depositTokensToL2` function and transfer tokens from the vault to the vault itself.
+**Impact:** Because the vault grants infinite approval to the bridge already (as can be seen in the contract's constructor), it's possible for an attacker to call the `depositTokensToL2` function and transfer tokens from the vault to the vault itself.
 This would allow the attacker to trigger the `Deposit` event any number of times, presumably causing the minting of unbacked tokens in L2.

 Additionally, they could mint all the tokens to themselves.

-As a PoC, include the following test in the `L1TokenBridge.t.sol` file:
+**Proof of Concept:** Include the following test in the `L1TokenBridge.t.sol` file:

 ```javascript
 function testCanTransferFromVaultToVault() public {